boschglobal/dse.schemas/CONTRIBUTING.md

 written in certain circumstances, so please do due diligence to ensure that you have the right to submit the code.

-If you are a developer who is authorized to contribute to DSE Schemas on behalf of your employer, then please use your corporate email address in the Signed-off-by tag.
+If you are a developer who is authorized to contribute to Dynamic Simulation Environment on behalf of your employer, then please use your corporate email address in the Signed-off-by tag.
 Otherwise please use a personal email address.